Katla Ice Caves: How to Visit + What to Expect (2025-2026)

 So, Katla is a large volcano covered partially by the Mýrdalsjökull glacier’s secondary glacier – Kötlujökull, as noted above.
 And, during the colder months, ice caves form in between the volcano and the glacier!

-While many people come to Iceland in winter for tours like the northern lights (which also offers no guarantee that you will see them), it can be a bit risky to put yourself on an ice cave tour and the ice caves not be there or be too dangerous to enter.
+While many people come to Iceland in winter for tours like the northern lights (which also offers no guarantee that you will see them), it can be a bit risky to put yourself on an ice cave tour and the ice caves may not be there or be too dangerous to enter.

 However, this tour is a bit different… as it allows you to walk on both a glacier AND a volcano.
-You will see ice and whatever is around the day that you’re there.
+You will see ice and whatever is around on the day that you’re there.
 And, in a way, I find it makes the tour that much more special.

 You won’t come out with the exact ‘Instagram’ photos as another person.
-Yours will have their own backstory and different formations perhaps.
+Yours will have their own backstory and different formations, perhaps.

-When I visited, I could only enter one ice cave (the other one became too dangerous the days prior) but I was able to see a newly formed waterfall that had just appeared.
+When I visited, I could only enter one ice cave (the other one became too dangerous the days prior), but I was able to see a newly formed waterfall that had just appeared.

 So, when the guides take you there, it is always a new sight for them, too, as something new may unexpectedly appear.
 I kind of think that this is what makes Iceland one of the most magical places on the planet.